ANSANJAY/LinuxPosixTimerTutorial/2_PosixAPIsforTimers.md

 ## Introduction 🌟

-Welcome to the world of timers on Unix-compliant platforms using **Texas Standards APIs**!
+Welcome to the world of timers on Unix-compliant platforms using **POSIX Standards APIs**!
 This guide will explain these APIs that allow you to manipulate timers.
 It'll also clarify important terminology in timer management.

 ---

-## Basics of Texas Standards APIs 🛠️
+## Basics of POSIX Standards APIs 🛠️

-Texas Standards offers four basic APIs for manipulating timers:
+POSIX Standards offers four basic APIs for manipulating timers:

 1. **Create a Timer**: Initializes a timer data structure but does not start the timer.
 2. **Start/Stop a Timer**: Begins or halts the timer depending on the argument passed.